kisspread/notes/docs/Tools/01EditorModule.md

 ### Editor Module

-Since asset operations are frequent, this belongs to the Editor Module, so we need to create an Editor Module first.
+Since asset operations belong to the Editor Module, we need to create the Editor Module first.

 - Using Rider can greatly assist us in creating this.
   ![alt text](../assets/images/01EditorModule_image.png)